 - The Department of Ecology and Evolutionary Biology requires the completion of one capstone course.

 - Two courses are offered (EBIO 5970, 5971), each fall and spring.
 Each carries at least two graded credits.
 Students are required to complete one course.

 Pre-requisites: Senior Standing and major in EEBI, ENVB, or ENSB.

-For detailed information about all the courses offered by EE Biology, review the EEB Expanded Course Catalog.
+For more information about courses offered by EE Biology, review the University Catalog.